ismailkocdemir/route_extractor/README.md

-# isti summer practice
+# route extractor
-frequent itenerary extraction from the location data in photos taken by tourists
+frequent route extraction using the location data in the photos taken by the visitors in the city.